Frederick VII of Denmark

 Frederick VII (Frederik Carl Christian; 6 October 1808 – 15 November 1863) was King of Denmark from 1848 to 1863.
 He was the last Danish monarch of the older Royal branch of the House of Oldenburg and the last king of Denmark to rule as an absolute monarch.
 During his reign, he signed a constitution that established a Danish parliament and made the country a constitutional monarchy.
 Frederick's motto was Folkets Kærlighed, min Styrke (Danish for the People's Love, my Strength).

-Family

-Frederick was born at Amalienborg Palace to Christian VIII of Denmark and Duchess Charlotte Frederica of Mecklenburg-Schwerin.
+Early life

+The future King Frederick VII was born at 11 a.m. on 6 October 1808 at his parents' residence Levetzau's Palace, an 18th-century palace which forms part of the Amalienborg Palace complex in central Copenhagen.
+Born into the House of Oldenburg, the royal house which had ruled Denmark since its foundation there in the 15th century, he was the second, but eldest surviving, child to the then Prince Christian Frederick of Denmark, the future King Christian VIII, and his first wife Duchess Charlotte Frederica of Mecklenburg-Schwerin.
 His maternal grandparents were Friedrich Franz I, Grand Duke of Mecklenburg-Schwerin, and Luise, Duchess of Saxe-Gotha.

+The young prince was baptised on 17 October by the royal confessor Nicolai Edinger Balle, Bishop of Zealand, with the names Frederik Carl Christian.
+To his mother, he was always known as Fritz.

 Marriages

 The king's first two marriages both ended in scandal and divorce.
 He was first married in Copenhagen on 1 November 1828 to his second cousin Princess Vilhelmine Marie of Denmark, a daughter of King Frederick VI of Denmark.
 They separated in 1834 and divorced in 1837.
 On 10 June 1841 he married for a second time to Duchess Caroline Charlotte Mariane of Mecklenburg-Strelitz, whom he divorced in 1846.